GOOD FIRST MOTORCYCLES

 There are still motorcycles that are suitable for the beginning rider and I am going to take a look at some of them in this article.
 Cruisers and standards are usually a better choice for the beginning rider than sport bikes.
 Modern sport bikes do what they do extremely well (which is go around corners--or a racetrack--at high speed), but they are often not good for much else.
 Cruisers and standards are more versatile, at home on city streets, country lanes and the interstate.
 They are suitable for commuting, weekend rides, the occasional longer trip, are generally easier to maneuver at low speed (where a tip-over is most likely) and are a little less likely to encourage overly aggressive riding.

-The worst choice for a beginner learning to ride on the street is a dual-sport, scrambler or enduro bike.
-These dirt road capable machines compromise handling, braking and safety due to their tires, short wheelbase and tall suspension.
-The increased ground clearance means a higher center of gravity, when a lower CG is better in every way on the street.
+The worst choice for a beginner learning to ride on the street is a dual-sport or enduro bike.
+These off road, but street legal machines compromise handling, braking and safety due to their tall and skinny wheels, off road tires, short wheelbase and tall suspension.
+The excessive ground clearance (for paved roads) means a higher center of gravity, when a lower CG is better in every way on the street.
 Taken together, these compromises make dual purpose motorcycles more dangerous when ridden on the street than a real street bike.
 Beginners should choose the safest bike available.

 Low maintenance shaft or belt drives are advantageous on any motorcycle.
 Cast aluminum wheels, tubeless tires, triple disc brakes and self-adjusting valves are other worthwhile features found on some of the motorcycles discussed below.
 Self-canceling turn signals and anti-lock braking systems (ABS) are important safety features that should be standard on all street bikes; unfortunately, neither is offered on most entry level motorcycles.